-As of October 2012, the TennCare II program had 1.213 million enrollees, about half of whom were children.
-All mandatory and optional populations eligible under Tennessee's state plan are enrolled in TennCare II, except for Qualified Medicare Beneficiaries and Specified Low Income Medicare Beneficiaries who are not Medicaid eligible or who do not receive Medicaid ("QMB-only" and "SLMB-only").
+All mandatory and optional populations eligible under Tennessee's state plan are enrolled in TennCare II, except for Qualified Medicare Beneficiaries and Specified Low Income Medicare Beneficiaries who are not Medicaid eligible or who do not receive Medicaid ("QMB- only" and "SLMB-only").

-There are three components to the TennCare II demonstration program.
+There are four components to the TennCare II demonstration program.
 TennCare Medicaid is the component that serves enrollees who are Medicaid-eligible under Tennessee's title XIX state plan.
 TennCare Standard is the component that serves title XIX Medicaid enrollees who are eligible only through the demonstration's expenditure authorities.
 Title XXI Medicaid expansion children are also served under TennCare Standard, with a more extensive benefits package and a different service delivery system than the children served under the title XXI stand-alone Children's Health Insurance Program (CHIP).
-Both TennCare Medicaid and TennCare Standard deliver all Medicaid services, except for services specified at paragraphs 28 (TennCare Benefits) and 30 (Medicaid Benefits Carved Out of TennCare II Demonstration) as excluded from the TennCare benefits package for specified populations.
+Both the TennCare Medicaid and TennCare Standard managed care service delivery systems provide all Medicaid services, except for services specified at paragraphs 28 (TennCare Benefits) and 30 (Medicaid Benefits Excluded from the TennCare Standard Benefit Package), as excluded from the TennCare Standard benefits package and provided as part of the TennCare Medicaid benefit package.